You’re going to Copenhagen? Lucky you!

 “Strøget” (the main shopping street)

-It’s as most walking streets/high streets – not very appealing and everybody is eating icecream.
+It’s as most walking streets/high streets – not very appealing and everybody is eating icecream or churros.

-One of the profile photos for Copenhagen.
+One of the “profile photos” for Copenhagen.
 And the history and buildings are great, so might be worth a visit.
 The restaurants are overpriced and filled with tourists though.
 Better bet is to visit and have a look, and then eat somewhere else.

 Tap water in Copenhagen (Denmark) is clean and great, so bring a reusable bottle.